-For each iteration of 100 iterations performed, three resistance surfaces (“gaus”, “fbm” and “co_surface”) were generated and the best model according to the different performance metrics were recorded.
-The correlation between the true resistance surfaces obtained from (ResistanceGA,, resGF) were calculated for each iteration as well as the correlation between landscape distance and our gene flow estimate.
+For each iteration of 100 iterations performed, three resistance surfaces (“gaus”, “fbm” and “composite_surface”) were generated and the best model according to the different performance metrics were recorded.
+The true surface was alternatively the “gaus” variable for 100 iterations, the “fbm” variable and finally the composite surface.
+The correlation between the true resistance surfaces obtained from the different models (ResistanceGA, LCTA, resGF and SDM) were calculated for each iteration as well as the correlation between landscape distance and our gene flow estimate.

 To evaluate the robustness of the assessed methods given the different combination of samples, we examined the effects of the resistance surfaces by refitting a maximum likelihood population effects model (MLPE; Clarke et al., (2002)), implemented in the R package ecodist v2.0.5 (Goslee & Urban 2007).
 Euclidian distances were computed into a distance matrix and effective resistance distance were obtained using a movement model (least-cost path) implemented in the R package gdistance v1.3 (Van Etten 2017).
 All MLPE models were fit using the mlpe_rga function in ResistanceGA (Peterman 2018).
 Each scenario was assessed using a model selection approach with different performance metrics: AIC, BIC, conditional and marginal R2 were computed in the R package performance v0.7 (Lüdecke et al. 2020), AICc was calculated in AICcmodavg v2.3 (Mazerolle & Mazerolle 2017).
 The accuracy importance of the GF model was also recorded to capture the ability of the model to identify the true model.

+To investigate the ability of the different methods to generate resistance surfaces from categorical variables, we repeated the same simulation with the rasters described above, but the surfaces were transformed into categorical surfaces following the procedure described by Savary et al., (2021) (script: sim_single_cat_surface.R).
+Five categories were obtained for each surface (proportion: category 1 - 30%; category 2 – 30%; category 3 – 15%; category 4 – 15% and category 5 – 20%).

+Finally, the resulting habitat suitability map obtained for each iteration was integrated in an individual-based model (details provided in Supplementary Information (SI)).
+These simulations using the R package RangeShiftR v1.0.4 (Malchow et al. 2021) allowed to model directly eco-evolutionary processes and to incorporate population dynamics (demography, emigration, transfer and mortality).
+This modelling framework extended the simulation performed in coenocliner and yielded allelic frequencies simulated across 400 years.
+The correlation between the initial SDM input and the resulting resistance surface obtained using the tested methods was recorded (See Supplementary Information).

 Multivariate scenarios